Leeoku/anagram/README.md

 - Open two terminals with working directory in `"./anagrams/frontend"`
 - With the first terminal, run the frontend server with `yarn start`
 - With the second terminal, run the backend server with `yarn start-api`.
 This will run the virtual environment assuming it is named **env**
+- In a web browser, navigate to address `http://localhost:3000/`

 ## Testing

 - Backend

   - Ensure you are in the backend folder with virtual environment enabled
   - `python3 -m unittest`